dylcarinc/Compix/compix/README.md

 Why is Compix useful?
 Compix is useful when in situations when you need to know which direction you are going.
 Additionally, it can teach children about the four directions.

-Multiple Screenshots of your app
+Describe Multiple Screenshots of your app:

 Also, be sure to include an appropriate LICENSE for your application, and follow any LICENSE restrictions on code that you incorporate into your app.